New Zealand accuses China of hacking parliament, condemns activity | Law-Order

 "Foreign interference of this nature is unacceptable, and we have urged China to refrain from such activity in future," New Zealand's Foreign Minister Winston Peters said in a statement.
 He said concerns about cyber activity attributed to groups sponsored by the Chinese government, targeting democratic institutions in both New Zealand and the United Kingdom had been conveyed to the Chinese ambassador.

-These attacks were not specifically attributed to China and New Zealand last year also condemned malicious cyber activity undertaken by the Russian government.
-"The use of cyber-enabled espionage operations to interfere with democratic institutions and processes anywhere is unacceptable," said Judith Collins, the minister responsible for the GCSB.

-U.S. and British officials late on Monday filed charges, imposed sanctions, and accused Beijing of a sweeping cyber espionage campaign that allegedly hit millions of people including lawmakers, academics and journalists, and companies including defence contractors.
-American and British officials nicknamed the hacking group responsible Advanced Persistent Threat 31 or "APT31", calling it an arm of China's Ministry of State Security.
-Officials reeled off a laundry list of targets: White House staffers, U.S. senators, British parliamentarians, and government officials across the world who criticized Beijing.
-Defence contractors, dissidents and security companies were also hit, officials from the two countries said.

-A joint statement from Australia's Foreign Minister Penny Wong and Home Affairs Minister Clare O'Neil said persistent targeting of democratic institutions and processes has implications for democratic and open societies like Australia.
-It said this behaviour is unacceptable and must stop.
 In 2019, Australian intelligence determined China was responsible for a cyber-attack on its national parliament and three largest political parties before the general election but the Australian government never disclosed officially who was behind the attacks.
+Andrew Hampton, Director-General of Security at New Zealand's Security Intelligence Service, told a parliamentary committee on Tuesday that seven citizens had left their roles at companies providing training to China's military.

+"The training and expertise they were passing on was gained through previous employment with partner militaries and the New Zealand Defence Force," he said.
+"Such activity clearly poses a major national security risk."

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)